tfennelly/jenkins-js-builder/README.md

 You can also execute:

 * `mvn clean -DcleanNode`: Cleans out the local node and NPM artifacts and resource (including the `node_modules` folder).

+# Examples
+One source of examples for this are the [Framework lib]s.
+Browse the sub-projects in that repo and look at the [Gulp] files (`gulpfiles.js`).

 [bundle]: https://github.com/tfennelly/jenkins-js-modules/blob/master/FAQs.md#what-is-the-difference-between-a-module-and-a-bundle
 [jenkins-js-modules]: https://github.com/tfennelly/jenkins-js-modules